Last Light

 How it works

-Built on Hermes Agent with a custom MCP server packing 28 GitHub tools.
+Built on the Claude Agent SDK with a custom MCP server packing 28+ GitHub tools.
 Authenticates as its own GitHub App — every action is clearly from the bot, not you.

 1